 Famous for its varied health benefits, chamomile's medicinal uses include promoting relaxation, healthy digestion, and improved immune, skin, and heart health.

-Chamomile is most commonly known for its ability to promote relaxation and improve sleep quality.
-It contains apigenin, a flavonoid that binds to GABA receptors in the brain, reducing anxiety and inducing sleep.
-Drinking chamomile tea before bed can help alleviate insomnia and improve sleep quality.
-This makes it a natural alternative to precision sleep medication.
+Chamomile is widely recognised for its relaxing properties and may help improve sleep quality in some individuals.
+It contains apigenin, a flavonoid that binds to GABA receptors in the brain, which could aid in reducing anxiety and improving sleep.
+Drinking chamomile tea before bed may help alleviate mild insomnia, but it is not a substitute for medical sleep treatments.

 Chamomile's antimicrobial and antioxidant properties strengthen our immune system.
 Drinking chamomile tea regularly allows the body to combat sicknesses, including colds, and helps limit how long the illness lingers.
 Its antioxidants also help fight free radicals, lessening oxidative stress and maintaining a healthy immune function.